 This Christmas, instead of worrying about having all the outward Christmas traditions, let the expectations go and take time to meditate more on what Christmas is really about.
 It’s not about giving the perfect gifts, making the best meals, spending hours on the most extravagant decorations, or any of the family activities.
 It’s about the continuation of a story that started in Genesis and ends with Jesus coming again.
 Christmas will never be enough because it points to the cross and the advent of Jesus’ final entrance into the world.
 When all the cookies are eaten, the Christmas tree dies, the new toys are forgotten, The best gift will still be there.
 Jesus.

 I’m about 10 days late, but I made one last Advent calendar to share with you guys.
-Go to the Free Printable link on the menu and get immediate access to my free printables.
-Print the two pages on cardstock, cut around three sides of each door with an exacto knife, glue around the doors and edges and put the two pages together.
+Access the advent calendar printable here and print the two pages on cardstock, cut around three sides of each door with an exacto knife, glue around the doors and edges and put the two pages together.
 Count the days to Jesus birthday by opening each corresponding door.

 Like what you read?
 Hop on over to the sidebar and subscribe to receive emails every time a new post comes out.